kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 This basic structure can be found in the majority of Kinode processes.
 The other common structure is a thread-like process, that sends and handles a fixed series of messages and then exits.

-In the next section, we will cover how to turn this very basic request-response pattern into something that can be extensible and composable.
+In the next section, you will learn how to turn this very basic request-response pattern into something that can be extensible and composable.